presnick/ProgramsInformationPeople/_sources/Functions/FunctionParameters.rst

       z = 3

-.. mchoicemf:: test_questionfunctions_1_7
+.. mchoice:: test_questionfunctions_1_7
    :answer_a: True
    :answer_b: False
-   :correct: a
    :feedback_a: Yes, you can call a function multiple times by putting the call in a loop.
    :feedback_b: One of the purposes of a function is to allow you to call it more than once.
 Placing it in a loop allows it to executed multiple times as the body of the loop runs multiple times.
+   :correct: a

    True or false: A function can be called several times by placing a function call in the body of a for loop.

-.. mchoicemf:: test_questionfunctions_1_8
+.. mchoice:: test_questionfunctions_1_8
    :answer_a: Hello
    :answer_b: Goodbye
    :answer_c: s1
    :answer_d: s2
-   :correct: b
    :feedback_a: "Hello" is shorter than "Goodbye"
    :feedback_b: "Goodbye" is longer than "Hello"
-   :feedback_c: s1 is a variable name; its value would print out, not the variable name
+   :feedback_c: s1 is a variable name; its value would print out, not the variable name.
-   :feedback_d: s2 is a variable name; its value would print out, not the variable name
+   :feedback_d: s2 is a variable name; its value would print out, not the variable name.
+   :correct: b

    What output will the following code produce?